2023 Java roadmap for developers

 Object-oriented programming concepts

-Java is an object-oriented programming language, which means it organizes data into components known as object.
+Java is an object-oriented programming language, which means it organizes data into components known as objects.
 That means the next stop on the 2023 Java developer’s roadmap is to learn object-oriented analysis and design.

 To really understand how objects work, you’ll also want to learn how to apply object-oriented concepts such as: